mstevetodd/EngineDriver_Home/docs/operation/operation.rst

   Also see :doc:`Connection issues </operation/wifi_issues>` if you are having difficulties.

-Discover Servers
+Discoverd Servers
-''''''''''''''''
+'''''''''''''''''

 .. image:: ../_static/images/parts/connecting_discovered_servers.png
   :scale: 50 %
   :align: right
   :name: Discovered Servers

-This is the most common way to connect.
-If the server you want to connect to is in the list, simply click on it and you will be taken to the |T-S|.
+**This is the most common way to connect.** If the server you want to connect to is in the list, simply click on it and you will be taken to the |T-S|.

 If the server does not appear in the recent list try one of the other two methods.
 Your server not appearing in the recent list is not necessarily a problem  See :doc:`Connection issues </operation/wifi_issues>` for more information.